Uterine Artery Embolization & Pregnancy Risks

-If you’ve done your research on uterine artery embolization and pregnancy, you’ll come to realize that there’s mixed messaging on whether or not it’s a safe option for the aspiring mother-to-be.
+If you’ve done your research on uterine artery embolization and pregnancy risks, you’ll come to realize that there’s mixed messaging on whether or not it’s a safe option for the aspiring mother-to-be.
 Whether or not uterine artery embolization contributes to pregnancy, risks, complications, and/or infertility has been a subject of hot debate since the early 2000’s, when the first batch of clinical research emerged looking at pregnancy outcomes following fibroid treatment.

 Today, we would say that the debate has certainly cooled down, but some institutions still caution against uterine artery embolization if a pregnancy is in your future.
 Meanwhile, others insist that the procedure has extremely minimal impact on fertility or pregnancy outcomes.
 The fact of the matter is that good quality clinical data on the subject is quite limited, and clinical experience has been mixed over the years with some institutions seeing overwhelmingly positive results and others leaning towards the negative.